Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse POI Configuration

 We will now practice changing the configuration of the POIs, and view the layer in the ARpoise app to see what effect they have.
+Scroll down for a description of the properties in your POI description page.

 ### Location properties of POI: